20kdc/c3ds-projects/ral/docs/README.md

 + The *Language Reference* covers RAL as a language, and constructs universal to the compiler.

++ The *Language Technical Details* cover scary technical bits of RAL - this may be important to look at if you're encountering something weird.

 + The *Library Reference* covers RAL's standard library.

 + The *Guides* cover instructional material on RAL's usage.